DataDog/integrations-core/airflow/README.md

 Configure the Airflow check included in the [Datadog Agent][2] package to collect health metrics and service checks.

-Edit the `airflow.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your airflow service checks.
+Edit the `airflow.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Airflow service checks.
 See the [sample airflow.d/conf.yaml][3] for all available configuration options.

 #### Step 2: Connect Airflow to DogStatsD (included in the Datadog Agent) by using Airflow `statsd` feature to collect metrics